-- TOME and GOST Management (TGM) to manage the causal structure (conditions and effects which satisfy them) in a plan. - Plan State Variables Manager to manage partially bound objects in the plan. - Resource Utilisation Management to monitor and manage the use of resources in a plan. - Instrumentation and Diagnostics routines.
-O-Plan2 has a set of routines which allow the developer to set and alter levels of diagnostic reporting within the system.
+• TOME and GOST Manager (TGM) to manage the causal structure (conditions and effects which satisfy them) in a plan.

+- Plan State Variables Manager to manage partially bound objects in the plan. - Resource Utilisation Manager to monitor and manage the use of resources in a plan. - Instrumentation and Diagnostic routines.
+O-Plan has a set of routines which allow the developer to set and alter levels of diagnostic reporting within the system.
 These can range from full trace information to fatal errors only.
 The instrumentation routines allow performance characteristics to be gathered while the system is running.
 Information such as how often a routine is accessed, time taken to process an agenda entry, etc, can be gathered.

-7.5 Controller
+5.5 Controller

-Holding the loosely coupled O-Plan2 framework together is the Controller acting on the agendas.
+Holding the loosely coupled O-Plan framework together is the Controller acting on the agenda.
 Items on the agendas (the flaws) will have a context dependent priority which the controller can re-compute, and which allows for the opportunism required to drive plan generation.
-The agenda mechanism and manager have been simplified from the O-Plan1 work in that two of the three agendas have been collapsed into a single structure.
+The agenda mechanism and manager have been simplified from the early O-Plan work in that two of the three agendas have been collapsed into a single structure.
 Entries on this single structure employ a triggering mechanism for activating the knowledge sources via the use of plan state or other data.
-Triggering on specific occurrences, such as the binding of a variable, the satisfaction of a condition, the occurrence of an external event, etc., allow an efficiency to be built into O-Plan2 that was missing in O-Plan1, which used a priority scheme whereby agenda entries were prioritised at time of entry.
+Triggering on specific occurrences, such as the binding of a variable, the satisfaction of a condition, the occurrence of an external event, etc., allow an efficiency to be built into O-Plan that was missing in the earlier version, which used a priority scheme whereby agenda entries were prioritised at time of entry.
 This enhanced scheme does have an impact on the extra complexity of knowledge source required, forcing rules to be set regarding the writing of knowledge sources.
 In return however, this has given us knowledge sources with much greater capability than previously achieved.
 For example a knowledge source may be able to dynamically create a trigger for the continuation of another agenda entry on suspension of the current entry's processing.

-An agenda of alternative plan states is also held by the Controller for search purposes as was the case in O-Plan1.
+An agenda of alternative plan states is also held by the Controller for search purposes as was the case in the first version of O-Plan.

-7.6 Discussion
+5.6 Discussion

-Having reviewed the main components in the O-Plan2 architecture, we wish to make some observations on a number of issues.
+Having reviewed the main components in the O-Plan architecture, we wish to make some observations on a number of issues.

-7.6.1 Knowledge Sources
+5.6.1 Knowledge Sources

-The O-Plan1 planning prototype allowed knowledge sources to perform operations at a relatively low level.
+The first O-Plan planning prototype allowed knowledge sources to perform operations at a relatively low level.
 This proved unsuitable for some planning activities, such as that of expanding an action, or satisfying a condition, where there is generally a large amount of work involved.

 This includes the introduction of structure to the plan and the posting of effects and conditions.
-All these entities are related - so O-Plan1 had difficulty treating these sub-operations as separate schedulable agenda entries with suitable priorities.
+All these entities are related and the first version of O-Plan had difficulty treating these sub-operations as separate schedulable agenda entries with suitable priorities.
 In the later stages of that research we introduced the notion of a sequence to re-establish the relationships between the various entries, with partial success.
-A cleaner mechanism, which we refer to as compound agenda entries, is being explored for O-Plan2 to allow for knowledge of complex sequencing of planning decisions to be provided to the planner by the knowledge source writer [42].
+A cleaner mechanism, which we refer to as compound agenda entries, is being explored for later versions of O-Plan to allow for knowledge of complex sequencing of planning decisions to be provided to the planner by the knowledge source writer [38].